fujiadong8-max/rainfall-prediction/README.md

 # Technical Highlights

-- PyTorch-based implementation
+- Implemented entirely in PyTorch.
-- Modular architecture for rapid experimentation
+- Modular architecture for easy experimentation.
-- Leakage-safe preprocessing
+- Leakage-safe preprocessing.
-- Class imbalance mitigation
+- Class imbalance mitigation.
-- Reproducible random seeds
-- Early stopping
+- Early stopping.
-- Probability prediction
+- Reproducible experiments.
+- Batch probability inference.
-- JSON metric export
+- JSON metric export.
-- CSV batch inference
+- Lightweight project organization.

 ---

 # Discussion

+The MLP achieved consistently better performance than the CNN across all evaluation metrics.

+Although convolutional neural networks are highly effective for image and sequential data, transformed tabular meteorological features do not possess a natural spatial ordering.
+Consequently, fully connected architectures remain a more suitable choice for this prediction task.

+The reported results demonstrate that a relatively simple MLP can achieve strong predictive performance when combined with appropriate preprocessing and regularization.

+---

-## Current Limitations
+# Limitations

-Several methodological limitations should be considered.
+Several limitations should be considered.

-- Random train-validation splitting may leak temporal or location-specific information.
+- Random train-validation splitting may introduce temporal or location-specific information leakage.
+- Only a single random seed is reported.
+- Hyperparameter optimization is limited.
+- Probability calibration has not been evaluated.
 - Threshold 0.5 is not optimized for deployment objectives.
-- Probability calibration has not been evaluated.
-- Results are reported using a single random seed.
-- External validation has not been performed.
+- External validation on independent weather datasets has not been performed.
-- Median and mode imputation cannot remove potential biases introduced by missing data.
+- Median and mode imputation cannot eliminate potential bias caused by missing data.
-- CNNs assume ordered feature structures, whereas tabular meteorological variables possess no natural spatial ordering.

-Therefore, the CNN results should be interpreted as an architectural comparison rather than evidence that convolution is inherently suitable for this dataset.
+Future work should address these limitations through more rigorous validation strategies.

 ---

+# Future Work

+Possible extensions include:

+- Temporal cross-validation.
+- Geographic hold-out evaluation.
+- Hyperparameter optimization using Optuna.
+- Probability calibration (Platt Scaling or Isotonic Regression).
+- Transformer-based models for tabular data.
+- Feature importance analysis using SHAP.
+- Ensemble learning methods.
+- More comprehensive uncertainty estimation.

+---

 # Data and Artifact Policy

-The repository intentionally excludes:
+To keep the repository lightweight and comply with the dataset's redistribution policy, the following files are excluded:

 - Raw weatherAUS dataset
 - Trained model checkpoints
 - Preprocessing artifacts
 - Large prediction outputs

-Only compact evaluation summaries, demonstration reports, and generated figures are retained to keep the repository lightweight while respecting the dataset's redistribution policy.
+Only lightweight evaluation summaries and generated figures are retained.

 ---

 # Citation

-If this repository contributes to your research or project, please cite it appropriately or reference the GitHub repository.
+If this repository contributes to your research, please consider citing or referencing the GitHub repository.

 ---